Porsche Cayenne hybrid review

 Practicality could seem rather below par if you consider the strictly five-seat Cayenne next to rivals like the similarly priced (yet bigger) seven-seat Volvo XC90 T8.
 But as long as you’re not fussed about the lack of a seven-seat option, then the Cayenne E-Hybrid offers masses of space and luxury for rear passengers, plus a huge boot.

-It is a shame, however, that there’s no dedicated cable storage, so if you want to take the cables with you then you’re stuck with having a chunky bag in the boot.
+It's a shame, however, that there’s no dedicated cable storage, so if you want to take the cables with you then you’re stuck with having a chunky bag in the boot.
 Even so, the Cayenne has always been more about prestige and performance than outright practicality.
 Although it does offer more practicality than the coupe version of the Cayenne, which is also available in plug-in hybrid form.

-Overall, if you’re in the market for a sports SUV then the Porsche Cayenne E-Hybrid feels like having your cake and eating it, guilt free.
+Overall, if you’re in the market for a sports SUV then the Cayenne E-Hybrid feels like having your cake and eating it, guilt free.
 Keen drivers might be disappointed that the steering isn’t more textural and the brake feel more intuitive, but otherwise the financial and environmental benefits come at little or no compromise to the slick drive and addictive performance.
 The slightly more modern BMW X5 xDrive45e does offer a more useful electric range of up to 54 miles and can achieve over 200mpg, however.

-If the even more nimble-feeling, even quicker all-electric Jaguar I-Pace is too restrictive for you, then the Porsche Cayenne E-Hybrid is certainly the next best performance SUV with electric running.
+If the even more nimble-feeling, even quicker all-electric Jaguar I-Pace isn't for you, then the Cayenne E-Hybrid is certainly the next best performance SUV with electric running.
 For a more detailed look at the car, check out the rest of our in-depth review...